A Definitive Guide to Living in Baton Rouge, LA

 • ExxonMobil is the biggest tax payer in East Baton Rough Parish, paying more than $1 billion in state and local taxes over the last decade and over $100 million on an annual basis

-Alternatively, beyond the city’s petrochemical industry, Baton Rouge, LA is noted to have a substantial medical research and clinical presence.
+Alternatively, beyond the city’s petrochemical industry, Baton Rouge is noted to have a substantial medical research and clinical presence.
 Research hospitals within the area include Our Lady of the Lake, Our Lady of the Lake Children’s Hospital (affiliated with St. Jude Children’s Research Hospital), Mary Bird Perkins Cancer Center, and Earl K. Long.
 Together with an emerging medical corridor at Essen Lane, Baton Rouge seeks to develop a medical district expected to be similar to the Texas Medical Center, with LSU and Tulane University recently announcing plans to construct satellite medical campuses within the area.
 Overall, it is expected that the medical industry will be an integral part of Baton Rouge’s economy for years to come.

 Discover the Culture

-Culturally Baton Rouge, LA is a diverse and exciting city, and it is notably host to a number of cultural attractions, including numerous museums, performance centers, art galleries, and more.
+Culturally Baton Rouge is a diverse and exciting city, and it is host to a number of cultural attractions, including museums, performance centers, art galleries, and more.
 Pictured above, the Shaw Center for the Arts is one of Baton Rouge’s more prominent cultural fixtures.
 Originally opened in 2005, the Shaw Center for the Arts is a 125,000 square foot performing art venue, fine arts museum, and education center located in the heart of Downtown Baton Rouge.
 On its campus the Center includes the LSU Museum of Art, the LSU School of Art Glassell Gallery, and the 325-seat Manship Theatre, a performing arts venue that presents music, dance & theater.
 The Center’s museum collection includes a diverse art collection, changing exhibitions, and is noted to include the largest assemblage of Newcomb Pottery in the United States.

-Outside of its art scene, Baton Rouge is host to a number of significant architectural sites, including several historic plantation homes, and a variety of buildings showcasing early antebellum-era architecture.
+Outside of its art scene, Baton Rouge is host to a number of significant architectural sites, including historic plantation homes and a variety of buildings showcasing early antebellum-era architecture.
 Perhaps the city’s most prominent architectural attraction is the Old Louisiana State Capitol building.
 Originally constructed in 1847, this historic government building housed the Louisiana State Legislature from the mid-19th century up until the construction of the current capitol tower building in 1929.
-The building was originally built to both look like and function like a castle, and is nicknamed the “Louisiana Castle”, or the “Castle of Baton Rouge” by locals.
+The building was originally built to both look like and function like a castle, and is nicknamed the “Louisiana Castle,” or the “Castle of Baton Rouge” by locals.
 Currently, the building is host to the city’s Museum of Political History, showcasing various educational exhibits relating to the city and state’s history.

 Discover the Cuisine

 Similar to its larger and more prominent neighbor to the South, New Orleans, Baton Rouge’s culinary scene is a reflection of Creole culture.
 This style of cooking blends West African, French, Spanish, and Amerindian influences, and is characterized by its usage of aromatic and locally-sourced vegetables, and its staple meat choices that include crawfish, shrimp, and andouille sausage.
-Fittingly, Baton Rouge, LA and its surrounding area is host to a number of exemplary Creole restaurants.
+Fittingly, Baton Rouge and its surrounding area is host to a number of exemplary Creole restaurants.
 We’ve gathered a few of our area favorites, as well as some additional restaurants of note you might want to visit if you are ever in the Baton Rouge area!

 • Willie’s Restaurant – Willie’s Restaurant offers contemporary takes on Cajun & Creole classics, plus cocktails, all set in a relaxed and welcoming setting.
 Signature menu items include the restaurant’s Cajun Pasta, Blackened Catfish, Dungeness Crab Legs, and the Fried Seafood Platter.